Johnny Appleseed: Life

-He made several trips back East, both to visit his sister and to replenish his supply of Swedenborgian literature.

-He cared very deeply about animals, including insects.
-Henry Howe visited all the counties in Ohio in the early nineteenth century and collected several stories from the 1830s, when Johnny Appleseed was still alive:One cool autumnal night, while lying by his camp-fire in the woods, he observed that the mosquitoes flew in the blaze and were burned.
+Chapman cared deeply about animals, including insects.
+Henry Howe visited all the counties in Ohio in the early nineteenth century and collected several stories from the 1830s, when Johnny Appleseed was still alive:

+One cool autumnal night, while lying by his camp-fire in the woods, he observed that the mosquitoes flew in the blaze and were burned.
 Johnny, who wore on his head a tin utensil which answered both as a cap and a mush pot, filled it with water and quenched the fire, and afterwards remarked, "God forbid that I should build a fire for my comfort, that should be the means of destroying any of His creatures."

-Another time, he allegedly made a camp-fire in a snowstorm at the end of a hollow log in which he intended to pass the night but found it occupied by a bear and cubs, so he removed his fire to the other end and slept on the snow in the open air, rather than disturb the bear.In a story collected by Eric Braun, he had a pet wolf that had started following him after he healed its injured leg.
+Another time, he allegedly made a camp-fire in a snowstorm at the end of a hollow log in which he intended to pass the night, but he found it occupied by a bear and cubs, so he removed his fire to the other end and slept on the snow in the open air, rather than disturb the bear.

-More controversially, he also planted dogfennel during his travels, believing that it was a useful medicinal herb.
-It is now regarded as a noxious, invasive weed.
+In a story collected by Eric Braun, he had a pet wolf that had started following him after he healed its injured leg.

 According to another story, he heard that a horse was to be put down, so he bought the horse, bought a few grassy acres nearby, and turned it out to recover.
 When it did, he gave the horse to someone needy, exacting a promise to treat it humanely.

+More controversially, he also planted dogfennel during his travels, believing that it was a useful medicinal herb.
+Although it is native to the southern and eastern United States, it spreads aggressively and can be difficult to manage.

 During his later life, he was a vegetarian.
-Chapman chose not to marry, as he believed he would find his soulmate in Heaven if she did not appear to him on Earth.
+Chapman chose not to marry, as he believed that he would find his soulmate in Heaven if she did not appear to him on Earth.